blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 ## Multiple supertypes

-A type must allow extending multiple super-types if and only if the supertypes can coexist.
+A type must allow extending multiple supertypes if and only if the supertypes can coexist.
 For supertypes to be able to coexist, their properties should either be disjoint, or overlap in a compatible manner.

 **An example of _disjoint_ properties**: